skip to main content

 Thyroid cancer occurs when cells in the thyroid change and multiply, and cancerous cells form nodules or growths.
 Left untreated, these cancerous nodules can spread into the lymph nodes, surrounding tissues, and bloodstream.
 Thyroid cancer is uncommon.
 However, rates have been on the rise over the last 30 years.
 Experts believe this increase is mostly due to better detection through the use of ultrasound technology.
 Most thyroid cancers can be cured.
 There are five different kinds of thyroid cancer.

-• Papillary thyroid cancer: 70 percent of thyroid cancer patients have papillary thyroid cancer.
+• Papillary thyroid cancer: Over 70 percent of thyroid cancer patients have papillary thyroid cancer.
 It starts in the follicular cells where thyroid hormone is stored.
 It is slow growing, but 20-50 percent of patients may have cancer spread to the lymph nodes of the neck at the time of diagnosis.

 • Follicular thyroid cancer: Like papillary thyroid cancer, follicular thyroid cancer also starts in the follicular cells.
 However, it is much more aggressive than papillary cancer and often spreads into the bloodstream and to the lungs or bones.
 Most follicular thyroid cancer patients are over the age of 40.